eikek/docspell/modules/microsite/docs/dev/adr/0012_periodic_tasks.md

 `job` queue by adding more fields such that a job may be considered periodic.
-But this conflates with what the `Scheduler` is doing now (executing tasks as soon as possible while being bound to some resources) with a completely different subject.
+But this conflates with what the `Scheduler` is doing now (executing tasks as soon as possible while being bound to some resource limits) with a completely different subject.

 There will be a new `PeriodicScheduler` that works on a new table in the database that is representing periodic tasks.
-This table will share fields with the `job` table to be able to create `RJob` instances.
+This table will share fields with the `job` table to be able to create `RJob` records.
 This new component is only taking care of periodically submitting jobs to the job queue such that the `Scheduler` will eventually pick it up and run it.
+If the tasks cannot run (for example due to resource limitation), the periodic scheduler can't do nothing but wait and try next time.

 ```sql
 CREATE TABLE "periodic_task" (